Once troops are ready to begin going on special adventures, training from the Girl Scout council office is necessary.

 Please continue on to Outdoor 102 - Overnight Adventures

-Pre-requisite: Girl Scouting 101 - GSUSA Orientation to Girl Scouting
+Pre-requisite: Girl Scouting 101 - GSUSA Orientation to Girl

 Title: Outdoor 102– Overnight Adventures